 The City recognizes that public participation is an important component in the development of this ADA Transition Plan.
-Input from the community will be gathered and used to help define priority areas for improvements within the jurisdiction of the City through public comment and an online survey.
-The 2025 draft ADA Transition Plan will be made available to the public through the City of Placerville website.
-Any comments or questions should be directed to:
+Input from the community will continue to be gathered and used to help define priority areas for improvements and refine future versions of the ADA Transition Plan.
+The 2025 Draft ADA Transition Plan was made available for public review through the City of Placerville website from March 25, 2025 to April 23, 2025.
+No written comments were received on the document, and three responses to the online survey were received.
+Appendix F contains a summary of the online survey results.
+Overall, the online survey results indicated the need to improve mobility and make Placerville more pedestrian-friendly by adding ADA compliant curb ramps and improving sidewalk conditions.